-K. Endowment Investment Return - Investments of the College's endowment funds are currently maintained in the State Treasurer's Cash and Investment Pool and are pooled, unless required to be separately invested by the donor.
+L. Endowment Investment Return - Investments of the College's endowment funds are pooled, unless required to be separately invested by the donor.
 Investment return of the College's endowment funds is predicated on the total return concept (yield plus appreciation).
-Annual payouts from the College's endowment funds equal the amount of investment income earned.
+Annual payouts from the College's endowment funds are based on an adopted spending policy which limits spending to 100% of the endowment income of the preceding year.
+To the extent that the total return for the current year exceeds the payout, the excess is added to principal.
+If current year earnings do not meet the payout requirements, the College uses accumulated income and appreciation from the quasi-endowment balance to make up the difference.

 Endowments are classified as either "true" or "quasi".
 True endowments are funds that the donor has specified, as a condition of the gift, that the principal be maintained indefinitely.
 Quasi-endowments are funds on which there is no such restriction placed by the donor.
-For classification purposes, the net change in fair value of investments is classified as true endowment or, if stipulated by the donor, as quasi-endowment.
+For classification purposes, the income and appreciation added to principal is classified as quasi-endowment, unless the donor has stipulated otherwise.

-L. County Appropriations - County Appropriations are provided to the College primarily to fund its plant operation and maintenance function (county current fund) and to fund construction projects, motor vehicles and maintenance equipment (county plant fund).
+M. County Appropriations - County Appropriations are provided to the College primarily to fund its plant operation and maintenance function (county current fund) and to fund construction projects, motor vehicles and maintenance equipment (county plant fund).
 Unexpended county current funds and county plant funds do not revert and are available for future use as approved by the county commissioners.

-NOTE 2 - DEPOSITS
+NOTE 2 - DEPOSITS AND INVESTMENTS

-All funds of the College are deposited in board-designated official depositories and are required to be collateralized in accordance with G.S. § 115D-58.7.
+A. Deposits - All funds of the College are deposited in board-designated official depositories and are required to be collateralized in accordance with G.S. § 115D-58.7.
 Official depositories may be established with any bank or savings and loan association whose principal office is located in North Carolina or with the State Treasurer's Cash and Investment Pool.
 Also, the College may establish time deposit accounts, money market accounts, and certificates of deposit.
-At year-end, cash on hand was \$1,150.00.
-The carrying amount of cash on deposit was \$379,004.02 and the bank balance was \$410,265.00.
+At year-end, cash on hand was \$34.00.
+The carrying amount of cash on deposit was \$975,819.42 and the bank balance was \$993,760.78.